-Baker Hughes, a GE company, LLC, a Delaware limited liability company (the Company, BHGE LLC, we, us, or our), and the successor to Baker Hughes Incorporated, a Delaware corporation (Baker Hughes) is a fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
+Baker Hughes, a GE company (the Company, BHGE, we, us, or our), was formed on October 28, 2016, for the purpose of facilitating the combination of Baker Hughes Incorporated (Baker Hughes) and the oil and gas business (GE O&G) of General Electric Company (GE).
+BHGE is a fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
 We conduct business in more than 120 countries and employ approximately 67,000 employees.